Certora/Documentation/docs/prover/changelog/report_changelog.md

 ### Features

-- [feat] Improved formatting of the call trace: The call trace highlights values of the counter examples as gray boxes and provides tooltip indicating the semantics of the value (e.g. if the value is a return value or a parameter of a function call).
+- [feat] Improved formatting of the call trace: The call trace highlights values of the counter examples as gray boxes and provides tooltips indicating the semantics of the value (e.g. if the value is a return value or a parameter of a function call).
 - [feat] The rule tree automatically opens a node if it only contains a single child element.
 This reduces the number of user interactions required to get to the call trace and find the counter example.

 2.4.4 (Nov 6, 2024)